eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

 likens our use of smartphones to an abusive relationship:

 > They isolate us from deeper, competing relationships in favour of
-> superficial contact -- 'user engagement' -- that keeps their hold on us
+> superficial contact---'user engagement'---that keeps their hold on us
 > strong. [...]
 They tell us the onus is on us to manage their behavior.
 It's our job to
 > tiptoe around them and limit their harms.
 Spending too much time on a
 > literally-designed-to-be-behaviorally-addictive phone? [...]
 We just need